-The project was years ahead of its time with the Film industry only now, more than a decade later, starting to recognise the value of companion content.
+The project was years ahead of its time with the Film industry only now starting to recognise the value of companion content.
 It didn’t go unnoticed though, gaining much critical acclaim including a BAFTA Interactive nomination.

 You can read my blog post on the project for more information.

 Most of my time as the inaugural Head of Technology at SAS (now part of MSL Group) was spent in the world of digital communications for blue chip corporates such as BT, British Gas and HSBC.
 As a brief diversion, I was able to put my experience of touch screen development (long before tablets and smart phones made this commonplace) into practice in this fun, very personal project for The Science Museum.
 The kiosk displayed a famous face, constructed using the same E-FIT software used by the police.
 Users had to commit this to memory, then had 30 seconds to recreate it.
 Working with the very talented designer Mr Ben Tomlinson, we transformed the concept of the original E-FIT software into something a child could use.
 We also had great fun recreating our own faces, which of course we left on display whenever visiting the museum.

 Picture the scene.
 It’s the mid nineties.
 Hair is spiky and suits are baggy and, whilst working as Head of Technology for a post production company, I spent many long nights and weekends locked in a small room with a Silicon Graphics workstation and many crisps building a system for this quiz show for S4C, the Welsh language broadcaster.
 The result was a real-time 3D game based on noughts and crosses operated by the contestants via tracker balls, with a guiding hand from me in the gallery.

 Sadly, the only remnants the interweb could provide of this classic of the 3D-noughts-and-crosses-TV-quiz-show genre is this dodgy on many levels VHS recording.
 Thanks though to whoever saw it fit to preserve.

 That means one of three things: